 \begin{thm} For any cocartesian fibration $p \colon \qE \tfib \qB$ and any $b \colon X \to \qB$, the comprehension cocone induces a canonical map over $\qE$ from the oplax colimit of the diagram

 to the fiber

 and this map is a natural weak equivalence in the Joyal model structure. \end{thm}

 Before proving this result, we tighten up its statement.
-As we explain presently, there is a functor $\tilde{p}^* \colon \SSet_{/\qB} \to \SSet_{/\qE}$ that acts on objects by carrying a generalized element $b \colon X \to \qB$ to a canonical map $\colim^{\mathrm{oplax}}{(c_p \circ \gC{b})} \to E$.
+As we explain presently, there is a functor $\tilde{p}^* \colon \sSet_{/\qB} \to \sSet_{/\qE}$ that acts on objects by carrying a generalized element $b \colon X \to \qB$ to a canonical map $\colim^{\mathrm{oplax}}{(c_p \circ \gC{b})} \to \qE$.
 After defining this more formally, we construct a comparison natural transformation

 Theorem \ref{thm:pullback-equivalence} asserts that this map is a componentwise Joyal equivalence.
-Our first task is to give a precise definition of the functor $\tilde{p}^* \colon \SSet_{/\qB} \to \SSet_{/\qE}$.
-For ease of exposition, we first describe its action on objects before establishing the functoriality of this construction.
+We first describe the action of the functor $\tilde{p}^* \colon \sSet_{/\qB} \to \sSet_{/\qE}$ on objects before establishing the functoriality of this construction.
 Recall from Remark \ref{rmk:generalized-unstraightening} that the comprehension functor $c_p \colon \gC{\qB} \to \qCat$ can be used to define a ``straightening'' of its pullbacks:

 even in the case where $X$ is not a quasi-category.